BigDaddyT1/Engineering_4_Notebook/README.md

 ### Reflection

-This project was very easy adding the 180 servo was very simple and making it turn 180 degrees made this project easy.
-The documentation process was way faster and made everything run way smoother almost have it down to a tee.
+This project I would say is the most difficult of all 4 launchpad assignments.
+I was stuck on this assignment for at least 2 days and learning to try and connect the green LED with the 180 servo.
+If I could go back I would say the the while true loop is so important and hitting tap to put the code in a loop is very important.
+Commenting code has been very hard for me because AI had no Idea the meaning of the code but this assignment really helped me piece things togehter.
+The documentation process was way faster and made everything run way smoother almost having it down to a tee.

 ## Crash Avoidance Part 1